astronomer/astro-docs/ac/next/install-vm.md

 ## Step 6: Create a User

-To log into the Airflow UI, you need to first create an Airflow user:
+To log in to the Airflow UI, you need to first create an Airflow user:

 1. Switch to your system `astro` user using the following command: